mastrojs/mastrojs.github.io/src/content/docs/guide/setup.md

 Mastro static site generator (SSG) right in your browser – including publishing your website to GitHub Pages for free.

-At the moment, some parts of this guide will unfortunately only work in the Chrome browser, so I recommend continuing in that browser for the purpose of this guide.
-(Some parts might work on a tablet, but you would definitely want a keyboard attached.)

 ## Create a new _GitHub_ repository